killjoy1221/pgsqlite/README.md

 For more details, read: https://innerjoin.bit.io/introducing-pgsqlite-a-pure-python-module-to-import-sqlite-databases-into-postgres-bf3940cfa19f

-SQLite is far more forgiving a database then Postgree.
+SQLite is far more forgiving a database then Postgres.
 Look at this `CREATE TABLE`:

 ```
 CREATE TABLE Customer_Ownership(